 It documents all work performed as a part of risk analysis.
 Each risk is documented individually by using a Risk Information Sheet.

-RIS is maintained by using a database system Quality
+RIS is maintained by using a database system Quality Management equipment, and calendar time Quality of design

-Management

 Quality Concepts